First attack on Bullecourt: Analysis

-Jack Sheldon wrote in 2015 that the 53rd Infantry Brigade was required to explain why the Australians were able to break in to the German defences and replied that the sector of IR 124 had insufficient infantry, with only 110 men for two trenches 1800–1900 m long, with two platoons holding the front line.
+Jack Sheldon wrote in 2015 that the German 53rd Infantry Brigade was required to explain why the Australians were able to break in to the German defences and replied that the sector of IR 124 had insufficient infantry, with only 110 men for two trenches 1800–1900 m long, with two platoons holding the front line.
 The small number of defenders was proper for an attack preceded by a long artillery bombardment but not an attack with little artillery-fire and by extremely determined infantry.
 Defensive artillery-fire was dispersed over too wide an area, the troops lacked experience of anti-tank tactics and the defences had been poorly designed, the wire in places being 70–80 m beyond the front trench (Kampfgraben) and with dead ground on the right flank.
 German reports blamed tanks for the break in on the sector of IR 124, the "momentary confusion" allowing the Australians to get into the German positions, especially with only one man to 2.5 m of trench.
 Attempts to increase the number of infantry in the area had come to nothing because of the immense pressure being exerted by the Third Army further north.
 The battle was judged a costly defensive success and the divisions on the flanks did not intervene.
 Maur and Moser were awarded the Pour le Mérite.